lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verses 17-18.** "Lessons from Nature."
 (See "Spurgeon's Sermons, " No. 1,005.)

-1\.For each place God has prepared a suitable form of life: for "the fir trees, ""the stork"; for "the high hills" "the wild goat, "etc. So, for all parts of the spiritual universe God has provided suitable forms of divine life.
+1\.
+For each place God has prepared a suitable form of life: for "the fir trees, ""the stork"; for "the high hills" "the wild goat, "etc. So, for all parts of the spiritual universe God has provided suitable forms of divine life.

 (a) Each age has its saints.